trougnouf/rawnind_jddc/src/rawnind/models/README.md

 These models take noisy images and produce denoised outputs, ignoring compression.
 They serve as baselines for evaluating whether joint models sacrifice denoising quality for compression efficiency.

 **UtNet2 and UtNet3** are U-Net variants with architectural modifications for raw sensor data.
 The U-Net architecture—encoder-decoder with skip connections at matching resolutions—has proven effective for image-to-image tasks.
-The "Ut" variants adapt this for raw data processing, handling Bayer patterns and high dynamic range appropriately.
+The "Ut" variants adapt this for raw data processing, handling bayer patterns and high dynamic range appropriately.

-The key design choice is whether to operate on mosaiced Bayer data directly or demosaic first then denoise in RGB space.
-Operating on Bayer data potentially preserves more information but requires specialized convolution layers that respect the color filter pattern.
+The key design choice is whether to operate on mosaiced bayer data directly or demosaic first then denoise in RGB space.
+Operating on bayer data potentially preserves more information but requires specialized convolution layers that respect the color filter pattern.
 Demosaicing first is simpler but commits early to interpolation decisions.
 Both approaches appear in the architectures, allowing empirical comparison.

 **Passthrough** is a trivial baseline that outputs its input unchanged.
 It establishes the "do nothing" performance level.